atabzo/atabzo/README.md

 ---

-### 🦅 I guess, that's all?
-And hey, to you- don't lose hope and we shall make it, we'll become the person we envision ourselves to be so until then let's strive to become a better version of ourselves while enjoying the journey!
+### 🦅 and that's all? and hey you there- don't lose hope and we shall make it, we'll become the person we envision ourselves to be so until then let's just trust the process while enjoying it. (every arc has it's own significance, you better document every bit of it)

 ![abortedfetus133-25-09-2024-0001](https://github.com/user-attachments/assets/44dfeee7-b5de-412c-8b03-a3d5e7c3f54c)